Chayapathi077/Siphervault/README.md

 2. Import the project in Vercel.
 3. Add your Environment Variables (from `.env`) in the Vercel Dashboard.
 4. Deploy!
 The `vercel.json` file handles all the API routing routing automatically.

+## 📄 License
+© 2026 Siphervault.
+All rights reserved.